School bookings for 2024-25

 4. Safeguarding

 There are different things to consider when it comes to keeping your students safe during an onsite visit.
-Before your booking can be confirmed we ask you to familiarise yourself with our risk assessments and supervision requirements.
+Before your booking can be confirmed we ask you to familiarise yourself with our risk assessments, supervision requirements and codes of conduct.

 Risk Assessments: You can find risk assessments for school visits to all of our sites here.